Bioinformatics, Big Data, and Cancer

-Currently, researchers use many different tools and platforms to store and analyze the biological data they collect during the course of their research, including data from whole genome sequencing, advanced imaging studies, comprehensive analyses of the proteins in biological samples, and clinical annotations.
+Currently, researchers use many different tools and platforms to store and analyze biological data, including data from whole genome sequencing, advanced imaging studies, comprehensive analyses of the proteins in biological samples, and clinical annotations.

 It is often difficult to integrate and analyze data from these various platforms, however, and often researchers don't have access to the raw or primary data created by other studies or lack the computational tools and infrastructure necessary to integrate and analyze it.

-In recent years, there has been a boom in the use of virtual repositories—“data clouds”—as a way to integrate and improve access to research data.
+In recent years, there has been a boom in the use of virtual repositories—or "data clouds"—to integrate and improve access to research data.
 Many of these efforts are still in their early stages, and questions remain about the optimal way to organize and coordinate clouds and their use.

 Under The Cancer Genome Atlas (TCGA), a research program that was supported by NCI and the National Human Genome Research Institute, researchers have conducted comprehensive molecular analyses of more than 11,000 patients using tumor and healthy tissue samples.
 More than 1,000 studies have been published based on TCGA-collected data.

-Similarly, under NCI’s TARGET program, researchers have identified genetic alterations in pediatric cancers, most of which are from children in clinical trials conducted by the Children’s Oncology Group.
+Similarly, under NCI's Therapeutically Applicable Research to Generate Effective Treatments (TARGET) program, researchers have identified genetic alterations in pediatric cancers, most of which are from children in clinical trials conducted by the Children's Oncology Group.

 In some respects, however, these studies have only scratched the surface of what can be learned from the vast amount of data collected as part of this research.
 As a result, there has been a new push in the research community to find ways to make these data, and the tools to analyze them, more widely accessible.